dftbplus/develguide/docs/languages/python.rst

 for code checking.
 In many cases, python unit tests are also implemented (see `test/tools/dptools/` for examples).

-For example to test the straingen script for Python3 compliance, from the top of the repository type::
+For example to test the straingen script for Python compliance, from the top of the repository type::

-  env PYTHONPATH=$PWD/tools/dptools/src pylint3 --rcfile \
+  env PYTHONPATH=$PWD/tools/dptools/src pylint --rcfile \
   utils/srccheck/pylint/pylintrc-3.ini tools/dptools/bin/straingen

 while to test for correct performance::